 I found out last week that the King of the Jungle is scared of thunderstorms.
 He was plastered to my side all night.
 Chance on one side and Tigger on the other.
 My babies!

 Orange Blossom is a 4 month old Manx kitten.
 I have the mother, she had a small litter.
 He likes to run around the house, and play with his sister and mom!
-He is a special little critter, very loved and is seeking a good home.
+He is a special little critter, very loved.

 Dancin' Girl is a 7 year old Manx.
 Six years ago, this little girl came down for food.
 She was at first eating the bread I threw out for the birds.
 I spotted her and took out some cat food, and she was so happy!